 Figure 5.4.2-1: Procedures for management of ADN

-001: The AE sends Retrieve request to Registrar CSE of ADN-AE.
-Requesting the [memory] resource.
+001: The AE sends Retrieve request to Registrar CSE of ADN-AE, requesting the [memory] or [dmAgent] resource.

 002: The ADN internally acquires the available memory information.

-003: The Registrar CSE responds with the representation of the [memory] resource.
+003: The Registrar CSE responds with the representation of the [memory] or [dmAgent] resource.

-004: The ADN-AE updates the [memory] resource using Mca reference point.
+004: The ADN-AE updates the [memory] or [dmAgent] resource using Mca reference point.

 005: Update successful

 NOTE: 001, 003 and 002, 004 don't have a specific order.
-The ADN is updating the [memory] resource periodically.
-In 003, the Registrar CSE is responding always the current resource.
+The ADN is updating the [memory] or [dmAgent] resource periodically.
+In 003, the Registrar CSE always responds with the current resource.

-Subscription and notification could also be used by the AE to monitor the current status of the [memory] resource.
+Subscription and notification could also be used by the AE to monitor the current status of the [memory] or [dmAgent] resource.

-The [memory] resource in this case is created by ADN-AE.
+The [memory] or [dmAgent] resource in this case is created by the ADN-AE.

 5.4.3 Management of NoDN